 The preparations out of the way, now to begin:

-.....An egg can be wrapped in threads, twine, or rubber bands of different thicknesses before it is dyed, this will give a type of batik effect.
+...An egg wrapped in threads, twine, or rubber bands of different thicknesses before it is dyed, will give a type of batik effect.

-Donít forget to rub the finished egg with a little oil, this brightens and accentuates the colors as well as making it shine.
+Donít forget to rub the finished egg with a little oil, this brightens and accentuates the colors as well as giving a shine.

-So the work is over and your decorated Easter eggs are ready, and it is time to hang them from trees in the garden, or twigs and branches in the home, add them to a wreath, or use them to decorate your traditional plaited German Easter Bread on the breakfast table.
+The work is over and your decorated Easter eggs are ready, so it is time to hang them from trees in the garden, or twigs and branches in the home, add them to a wreath, or use them to decorate your traditional plaited German Easter Bread on the breakfast table.

-Decorating eggs has been a German custom for centuries, especially at Easter, but it is one that gives pleasure at any time, and personalized eggs, which have been decorated especially for whoever is going to receive them in mind, are given as gifts for any, and many, occasions.
+Decorating eggs has been a German custom for centuries, especially at Easter, but it is one that gives pleasure at any time, and "personalized eggs", decorated especially with the interests or hobbies in mind of whoever is going to receive them, are given as gifts for any, and many, occasions.